-The Joint Regatta Committee gratefully acknowledges the support of all sponsors who ensured the success of the 69th West Highland Yachting Week and welcome those joining us for our 70th year.
+The Joint Regatta Committee gratefully acknowledges the support of all sponsors who ensured the success of the 70th West Highland Yachting Week and welcomes those joining us for our 71st year.

 Argyll and Bute Council

 WHYW has for many years received sponsorship from Argyll and Bute Council and the restricted sail classes are known as The Argyll Fleet on the days the fleets race separately.
 Argyll and Bute Council recognises the economic and community benefit the regatta brings to Oban, Craobh and Tobermory.
 WHYW is increasingly developing as a community event with a Festival atmosphere created when the fleet is in town.
 This in itself is a magnet of attraction for both locals and visitors.
 WHYW welcomes the generous support from Argyll and Bute Council to keep WHYW on a winning course.